Ajou University repository

 Funding

-This work was supported by the National Research Foundation of Korea; the Ministry of Science, Information and Communications Technology and Future Planning (NRF-2017R1A2B4002419); a grant from the Korea Health Technology Research and Development Project through the Korea Health Industry Development Institute;and by the Ministry of Health and Welfare, Republic of Korea (Grant HI15C1980).
-H.-C.R. was supported by National Institutes of Health Grants AI113333, DK068181, DK091247, and DK043351.
+This work was supported by the National Research Foundation of Korea; the Ministry of Science, Information and Communications Technology and Future Planning (NRF-2017R1A2B4002419); a grant from the Korea Health Technology Research and Development Project through the Korea Health Industry Development Institute;

 Show full item record